matthambrecht/eaql/docs/eaql/SYNTAX.md

 ## Tokenization
 Sample Query:
-- `get everything from drinks where price is 5 and category is "coffee" then sort in ascending order.`
+- `Get everything from drinks whenever the price is 5 and the category is "coffee" then sort it in ascending order.`

 Query Tokenized:
 ```json